What is a Carrier Board?

 Priming the basecoat helps with the adhesion process during rendering as it limits absorption to the basecoat.
 Our EWI-333 Topcoat Primer is designed specifically for this purpose and can be tinted to match the colour of your silicone render.

 EWI-333 has a drying time of 12-24 hours, depending on the coverage.
 Its coverage rates are listed

 The final step in the process is to apply render over the render carrier board, once the Topcoat Primer has dried.

 Since most of our renders are thin coat renders, the thickness of the topcoat depends on the grain size of the render.
-Our EWI-076 silicone render provides an excellent layer over render carrier boards and the available grain sizes are 1mm, 1.5mm, 2mm and 3mm.
+Our EWI-075 silicone render is our most popular render when used in conjunction with render carrier boards and the available grain sizes are 1mm, 1.5mm, 2mm and 3mm.
 For reference, if you were to purchase the 2mm Silicone Render, your topcoat should be applied no thicker than 2mm.

 Render should be applied using a trowel.
 Any excess render should always be removed.
 Use a plastic float to apply the render in a circular motion for your desired finish.